Skip to content

 Mō TorohiaAbout Torohia

-Modelled on the successful Australian Medical Training Survey (MTS), Torohia is designed to gather information from doctors in training about workplace culture, clinical experiences, supervision, wellbeing, training opportunities and future career intentions.
+Modelled on the successful Australian Medical Training Survey (MTS), Torohia is designed to gather information from doctors relating to medical education and training, including workplace culture, clinical experiences, supervision, wellbeing, training opportunities and future career intentions.

 Survey results will be published each year, and will be used to: